neo-project/docs/en-us/node/api/sendtoaddress.md

 Response Description:

-Return the transaction details above to indicate that the transaction was sent successfully, otherwise the transaction failed to send.
+Returning of the transaction details above, indicates that the transaction was sent successfully.
+If not, the transaction has failed to send.

 If the signature is incomplete, it will return the transaction to be signed.